Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Method

 \subsection{Vertical Jitter Compensation}

 Unlike wheeled autonomous driving platforms, our dataset is collected using a quadruped robot.
 Due to legged locomotion, body oscillation along the vertical axis introduces vertical jitter in the captured images.
 This gait-induced perturbation causes misalignment in spatial feature representation and degrades the stability of the BEV transformation.
 To mitigate this issue, we propose a lightweight Vertical Jitter Compensation (VJC) module, which is inserted between the image encoder and the 2D to BEV view transform stage.
-The goal is to estimate and compensate for vertical feature displacement before lifting image features into BEV space.
+As illustrated in Fig.~\ref{fig:module}(a), VJC estimates and compensates for vertical feature displacement before lifting image features into the BEV space.